Diabetes Awareness Month 2024: Ways to Participate as a Healthcare Provider

 Promote Awareness and Access to Care Every Day

-Diabetes prevention and treatment methodologies have evolved significantly, but there’s still a care gap for too many people.
+Diabetes prevention and treatment methodologies have evolved significantly, but there are still care gaps for many people.
 For example, when providers fall short of HEDIS diabetic care measures, it’s often caused by a lack of patient access and awareness of proper care.

 Diabetes Awareness Month can be a good time to take stock of your services and capabilities to see how you can promote better prevention, self-management, and compliance year-round.
 These resources can help you make long-term changes in the way you approach patients with diabetes and those at risk: